Skip to content

 Accept Who You Are

-Most times, being unable to cry has a cultural/societal or medical explanation.
+Often, the inability to cry stems from cultural, societal, or medical influences.
 No matter the reason, we all have different needs around showing emotion.
 Some people do not feel like they need to cry, and this is okay.
 Remember that there is no right or wrong way to show emotion, and crying is not necessarily essential for everyone.

 How Therapy Can Help